pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 ## Making Predictions with Temperature Data

-This exercise starts with an overview of basic approaches for making univariate time series with predictions.
+The [prediction-times-series-data](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/prediction-times-series-data.ipynb) exercise starts with an overview of basic approaches for making univariate time series with predictions.

 You will learn about the SARIMA Model and different ways to select SARIMA hyperparameters.